 Rating and value of statues, bronzes and marbles by Pierre Traverse

-Pierre Traverse, bronze
+Pierre Traverse, gilded bronze sculpture

-If you own a work of art by or after Pierre Traverse, and would like to know its value, our state-approved experts and auctioneers can offer you their appraisal services.
-Our specialists will carry out a free appraisal of your work, and provide you with a precise estimate of its current market value.
-Then, if you wish to sell your work, we'll guide you towards the best possible arrangement to obtain the optimum price.
+If you own a work by or after Pierre Traverse, and would like to know its value, our state-approved experts and auctioneers will be happy to offer you their appraisal services.

 Rating and value of Pierre Traverse's works

-Pierre Traverse produced unique sculptures.
-The most famous are those from Limoges, often featured at auction.
-Nowadays, prices for these creations can rise considerably under the auctioneer's hammer.
-His sculptures are particularly prized by buyers from all over the world.
-The price at which they sell on the art market ranges from €30 to €18,000, at the moment, a substantial gap but one that says a lot about the value that can be attributed to Traverse's works.
-In 2015, his bronze sculpture Femme nue et une gazelle sold for €32,280, originally estimated at between €11,740 and €17,600.
+His sculptures are particularly prized, by buyers from all over the world.
+The price at which they sell on the art market ranges from €30 to €18,000 at the moment, a considerable difference but one that says a lot about the value that can be attributed to Traverse's work.

 Order of value from a simple work to the most prestigious